Selecting a whistle for your hunting or sporting dog – what to consider

 What to consider when selecting a whistle for my gun dog

 While it may be tempting to think all whistles are the same, they are not.
 Sporting dog whistles are designed for function in the field.
-The main difference between the designs is tone, distance the sound travels and the design of the whistle.
+The main difference is the tone, the distance the sound travels and the design of the whistle.

-Here are some of the decisions you will need to make when selecting a whistle for your hunting dog.
+Decisions to make when selecting whistle for hunting dog.

 Pea is the term used to describe the small cork ball inside some whistles.
 The pea vibrates within the whistle allowing you to form a “trill” sound.
 Some people prefer whistles with a pea for this reason.
 But there is one downfall.
 If you live somewhere with cold winters, the saliva from your mouth will enter the whistle and freeze the pea so that it no longer works.
 For this reason, I use a pealess whistle.
 Pealess whistles do not have a cork ball in them and are unaffected by the cold.